wbamberg/idl-reference/docs/nsIMutableArray.md

 Replace the element at the given position.

-@param element The new element to insert
-@param index   The position in the array
-               If the position is lower than the current length
-               of the array, an existing element will be replaced.
-               If the position is equal to the current length
-               of the array, the new element is appended.
-               If the position is higher than the current length
-               of the array, empty elements are appended followed
-               by the new element at the specified position.
-               An index lower than 0 is invalid and will be ignored.

-@param weak    Whether or not to store the new element using a weak
-               reference.

 @throws NS_ERROR_FAILURE when a weak reference is requested,
                          but the element does not support